-2. 2023/24 Provisional Local Government Finance Settlement
+2. 2023/24 Local Government Finance Settlement

 - 2.1 The government published its Provisional Local Government Finance Settlement on 18 December 2023.
 The settlement forms the annual determination of funding to local government.
 It announced a 6.5% increase in national Core Spending Power (the measure of the resources available to local authorities to fund service delivery) there was a significant reduction in the Services Grant and the Funding Guarantee has been maintained to ensure that every council sees at least a 3% increase in Core Spending Power next year before any local decisions on council tax rates.
-In comparison to other tiers of local government, Shire Districts achieved just under 5% in the increase in core spending power. - 2.2 A further announcement has been made stating additional resources will be allocated to Local Government in the Final Settlement.
-This will see 7.5% increase in national Core Spending Power and see that Funding Guarantee is maintained to ensure that every council sees at least a 4% increase in Core Spending Power.
-The final local government finance settlement, including individual local authority allocations will be published in full in the coming weeks. - 2.3 The impact of the Provisional Settlement and further announcement on the funding assumptions for the 2024/25 budget are shown in Table 1.
+In comparison to other tiers of local government, Shire Districts achieved just under 5% in the increase in core spending power. - A further announcement has been made stating additional resources will be allocated to Local Government in the Final Settlement.
+This will see a 7.5% increase in national Core Spending Power and see that Funding Guarantee is maintained to ensure that every council sees at least a 4% increase in Core Spending Power. - 2.3 The Final Local Government Finance Settlement, including individual local authority allocations was received on the 5th February 2024.
+This also included introducing compensation to be paid to local authorities to reimburse them for lost NNDR income, as a result of the introduction of the green plant and machinery exemption to be backdated for 2022/23 and 2023/24. - 2.4 The impact of Final Local Government Finance on the funding assumptions for the 2024/25 budget are shown in Table 1.

-Table 1 - Impact of the Provisional Settlement
+Table 1 - Impact of the Final Local Government Settlement

-Forecast as at December 2023 Actual as at Provisional Settlement Change in funding
+Forecast as at December 2023 Actual as at Final Settlement Change in funding

 £'000 £'000 £'000

 New Homes Bonus -258 -287 -29

-Services Grant -62 -10 52
+Services Grant -62 -11 52

-Funding Guarantee 0 -64 -64
+Funding Guarantee 0 -130 -130

-Additional Funding Guarantee (TBC at
+Green plant and machinery compensation

-Final Settlement) 0 -63 -63
+· 0 -22 -22

-Increase in Funding -104
+Increase in Funding -129